ag961/can-of-books-frontend/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 8/15/2021 - Bsaic repo set up done.
 8/16/2021 - App receives the token from auth0, sends a test request to server which verifies the token with auth0 and returns the user info to front-end.
+8/19/2021 - Server verifies user token, then reads data from MongoDB and sends to front-end for display

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 Jamison McGrath (Brutalism) - team member,
+Ryan Gallaway
+Clarissa Pamonicutt - helped set up basic repo
-Heather Bisgaard - shared [UML](./img/Lab11WRRC.png), helped in starting the repos setup Clarissa Pamonicutt - helped set up basic repo
+Heather Bisgaard helped in starting the repos setup and provided nitial UML JP
+Alex
+Chris
+Phil

 ## Time Estimates

 Name of feature: 1.
-Set up your repositories
+Storage: As a user, I'd like my books to persist, so that whenever I make changes, I can see my full list of best books.

 Estimate of time needed to complete: 2 hrs

-Start time: 4 am
+Start time: 7.30 am

-Finish time: 6.30 am
+Finish time: 2.20 pm

-Actual time needed to complete: 2.5 hrs
+Actual time needed to complete:  4 hrs

 ---------------------------------

 Name of feature: 2.
-Authentication: As a user, I'd like to sign in with OAuth, so that I can authenticate to the site without creating yet-another username/password combo to potentially get hacked or lost.
+Book Component: As a user, I'd like to see my list of books, so that I can track what's impacted me, and what's recommended to me.

-Estimate of time needed to complete: 6 hrs
+Estimate of time needed to complete: 3 hrs

-Start time: 7 am
+Start time: 2.20 pm

-Finish time: 8 am
+Finish time:  9 apm

-Actual time needed to complete: 12 hrs
+Actual time needed to complete:  5 hrs 40 mins